ajliouat/LLMtoSLM/README.md

 ## Contact

-For questions, suggestions, or collaborations, please reach out to us at [your_email@example.com](mailto:a.jliouat@yahoo.fr).
+For questions, suggestions, or collaborations, please reach out to us at [a.jliouat@yahoo.fr](mailto:a.jliouat@yahoo.fr).